-- Slowly being phased out of their otherwise good social circle, because their non-drinking is seen as incompatible with the group's style.
+- Slowly being phased out of your otherwise solid social circle, because your non-drinking is seen as incompatible with the group's style.

 People who are known to totally abstain get it the worst, but all these annoyances can afflict someone who just doesn't feel like drinking that night, or who doesn't want to get as drunk as their mates.
-Sometimes you'll even get a situation where, say, a person who's decided they only want to get buzzed that night will be nagging someone who isn't drinking at all.
-However, the buzzed person will resent being pressured to do shots from their buddies who like to get completely hammered four times a week.
-It's weird how it's all relative like that.
+Sometimes you'll even get a situation where, say, someone who's decided they only want to get buzzed that night will nag their friend who isn't drinking at all.
+However, at the same time the buzzed group member resents being pressured to do shots from his buddies who like to get completely hammered four times a week.

 Younger people can be worse about doing all of the above, but older adults often aren't much better.
-At least with adults, you'd think they would be a little more mature and understanding of people's life choices and differences.
-Adults are also more aware of alcoholism, and realize that if someone isn't drinking at a party, it may be because they're trying to stay sober, and it would be harmful to pressure them.
-That someone might be an alcoholic generally isn't on the minds of the college-aged crowd.
+At least with adults, you'd think they would be a little more mature and understanding of people's different life choices and personalities.
+In theory adults are also more aware of alcoholism, and realize that if someone isn't drinking at a party, it may be because they're trying to stay sober, and it would be harmful to pressure them.
+That a classmate might be an alcoholic generally isn't on the minds of the college-aged crowd.

-Below are my thoughts on how you can avoid some of the hassles.
+Below are my thoughts on how you can avoid these hassles.
 Depending on your style you'll likely find certain options speak to you more than others:

 Realize lots of people aren't into drinking

 This isn't a practical tip so much as something that may make you feel better and strengthen your resolve.
-It's something that will often be told to university students who feel they can't relate to the drinking scene on their campus.
+It's a point that will often be told to university students who feel they can't relate to the drinking scene on campus.
 When you don't drink it can feel like everyone else in the world cares about nothing else than getting hammered and passing out on bathroom floors.
 In reality, a lot of people don't drink at all, or only in moderation.
-They just don't make as much noise, and aren't as represented in the media.
+They just don't make as much noise about it, and aren't as represented in the media.
 A few friends staying in and watching TV while having a glass of wine each wouldn't make for a very exciting scene in a raunchy college comedy.

 Just accept that no matter what you do there will be times where you can't win with people

 Some people are just biased against non-drinkers.
-If you're around them there will be times where you're just going to catch some flak.
-You can have the most clever lines in the world ready to go, and you can feel totally confident in your choice, but when you explain that you're not drinking the dumb comments are still going to come at you fast and furious.
-It can help if you just accept some of it is going to be inevitable.
+If you're around them there will be times where they're going to force their opinions on you.
+You can have the most clever lines in the world ready to go, and you can feel totally confident in your decision, but when you explain that you're not drinking the dumb comments are still going to come at you fast and furious.
+It can help if you accept some of it is going to be inevitable.
 Don't expect this just from strangers either.
 Long-time pro-drinking friends may tediously bring the issue up every time you go to a bar or party together.